2014 NORTHEAST ANGORA GOAT SHOW

 We can also provide a number of local possibilities for lodging.
 This is an important item to investigate early as the autumn is a very popular time in the Northeast for "leaf peepers".
 Hotels and motels book up early.
 Please contact us if you need more info.

-Please make checks payable to DCSWGA and send them to :
+Please make checks payable to DCSWGA and send them with completed forms to :

 111 Kozlowski Road